Relieved Italy Pledge To 'Repeat Something Fantastic' At Euro 2024

-A relieved Italy midfielder Davide Frattesi said the European champions will try and "repeat something fantastic" in Germany next year after Monday's 0-0 draw with Ukraine in Leverkusen secured qualification for Euro 2024.
+(MENAFN- Jordan Times) LEVERKUSEN, Germany - A relieved Italy midfielder Davide Frattesi said the European champions will try and“repeat something fantastic” in Germany next year after Monday's 0-0 draw with Ukraine in Leverkusen secured qualification for Euro 2024.

-The result means Italy, who failed to qualify for both the 2018 and 2022 World Cups either side of their Euro 2020 triumph, avoid another embarrassing tournament miss.
+The result means Italy, which failed to qualify for both the 2018 and 2022 World Cups either side of Euro 2020 triumph, avoid another embarrassing tournament miss.

-The two nations finish level on 14 points behind England in Group C, but Italy have the better head-to-head record having won 2-1 in Milan in September.

 “We knew if we were unable to break the deadlock in the first hour, it would become really tough.
 Ukraine then made it a more physical match,” Frattesi told RAI Sport.